Profile Image

 Biography

-Sara Bickweat Penner (she/her) is an actor, director, intimacy director and voice and movement specialist who has worked extensively in theatre in NYC, Chicago, and regionally throughout the U.S. She holds an MFA from The Actors Studio, New School University and a BFA in Musical Theatre and Acting from Sergent Conservatory for the Performing Art and Adelphi University.
-At The Actors Studio Sara has worked with Arthur Penn, Lloyd Richards, Robert Lupone, Paul Rudd, Elizabeth Kemp and many others and is a proud member of AEA Actors Equity Association), SDC (Society for Directors and Choreographers), ATHE (American Theatre in Education) and WTP (Women and Theatre Program).
+Sara Bickweat Penner (she/her) is an actor, director, intimacy director and voice and movement specialist who has worked extensively in theatre in NYC, Chicago, and regionally throughout the U.S. She holds an MFA from The Actors Studio, The New School for Drama and has worked with Arthur Penn, Lloyd Richards, Robert Lupone, Paul Rudd, Joe Calarco, Vernice Miller, and Elizabeth Kemp and many others.

 As a director Sara is passionate about creating explorative and enriching theatre journeys for artists in educational theatre, professionally and through community partnerships.
 Her educational work spans conservatories, liberal arts and community colleges, summer enrichment programs and teaching artist work in public and private schools.
 She is inspired through devising new work and interpreting established plays and musicals in imaginative new ways.
-Sara is proud of creating opportunities for learning, self-discovery and growth with actors of all ages, backgrounds and experience levels.
 A true collaborator, she is intrigued by worldbuilding with performers and musicians, designers, technicians, choreographers and producing teams to transport, entertain and spark meaningful change and growth in her community.
-She has performed and produced in the NY, Berkshire, Minneapolis and Rochester Fringe Festivals and loves the creation of new work or the reimagining of established plays in a new way.